Please keep reading if you’re interested to see my answers to the Boujee Beauty Guru Tag.

 1 | Would you rather buy one expensive/luxury item or buy several items with the same amount of money?

 If you had asked me this question three or four years ago, I would have likely said that I would rather buy several items over one expensive, luxury item.
 However, at this point in my life, I’d rather pay more for a luxury product that I’m fully obsessed with rather than a few products that I like less.
 However, price or “status” does not determine how much I want to buy something.

 2 | When it comes to beauty products, do you believe the phrase “you get what you pay for”?

-No. I’ve bought luxury products that have performed horribly and I’ve bought drugstore products that have been total favorites, and vice versa.
-Price should not determine quality, but price can influence experience.
+No. I’ve bought luxury products that have performed horribly and I’ve bought drugstore products that have been total favorites and vice versa.
+Price should not determine quality, but the price can influence the experience.

 3 | What’s the most expensive beauty item you’ve purchased with your own money?